A group of students sat in a classroom listening whilst one of them talks.

 Why study at UWE Bristol?

 BA(Hons) Philosophy offers a unique and innovative approach to studying philosophy, standing out for its practice-based philosophy, interdisciplinary integration, and future-thinking perspective.
+Plus, two modules on the course are accredited by the Institute of Leadership and Management (ILM).

 Our course equips you to think critically and creatively.
 You'll be encouraged to question your own preconceptions and cultural biases to foster a deeper understanding of the world.